Archive / Utility

 My position

-My position is that the poll should be understood less as the origin of the campaign against TV Rain than as a trigger within an already prepared political environment.
-In his account, there were signs even before the episode that the authorities were looking for a pretext to intensify pressure on independent media, including TV Rain.
+In my view, there were signs even before the episode that the authorities were looking for a pretext to intensify pressure on independent media, including TV Rain.

-Klishin's formulation is: "The poll exposed a vulnerability, but it did not create the political will to destroy the channel.
-It provided a pretext for a campaign that, in my view, had already been prepared."
+The shortest version of my position is: “The poll exposed a vulnerability, but it did not create the political will to destroy the channel.
+It provided a pretext for a campaign that, in my view, had already been prepared.”

 What remains open

-The 2014 Snob Text, Crimea, and the Current Time Appointment Controversy (2023)
+The 2014 Snob text about Crimea and the 2023 Current Time appointment dispute

 What happened